OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 1. Update units in DB.
 The remaining steps assume this is successful.
 The new logic in the React hook work should do this.
 2. Update unit in Redux state.
 The new logic in the React hook work should do this.
 3. If a change requiring a unit update to type_of_unit and/or suffix occurred then the following steps happen.
-If necessary we could do on all unit updates.
+If necessary we could do on all unit updates but code does not.

     1. Update Cik in database and then return the updated Pik to the client.
 The server function for the Cik update is in src/server/services/graph/redoCik.js.
 I don't think there is yet a route to do this.
 The Pik update is done outside a route (for another reason) in src/client/app/types/conversionArray.ts.
 Unsure if want to do this (maybe yes) outside route to update Cik.
     2. Update all units on the client.
 This is needed since the unit_index is changed when Cik is updated. src/client/app/utils/api/unitsApi.ts getUnitsDetails() has the client code to route the request to get the unit details. src/client/app/actions/units.ts fetchUnitsDetails() seems to do the route.
 This updates the Redux state for units.